lukebrady/dex/README.md

-# gosearch
+# GoSearch

-An inverted index implemented in Go.
+An inverted index for your filesystem.</br>

+# GoSearch is still being developed and has limited functionality!